OsKaR31415/cours/things to do.md

 ```

-#todo the tag is is the end to save visual space in the top
+#PKM #no-review tags are in the end to save visual space at the top